JeffTanDev/EcoCap-Trade/README.md

 - MySQL is installed and configured on the local machine.
 - The application is intended for use in environments where emission quota management is relevant.

-## 7. Limitations
-- The application currently supports only basic user roles (admin and regular users).
-- There is no automated backup process for the MySQL database, which increases the risk of data loss.